CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_04_Lab1_Ex1_ImproveSecureScore.md

 ### Task 1: View the secure score in the Microsoft 365 Security Portal.

 1. Login to **LON-CL1** virtual machine as Administrator with the password given in environment details page.
-Go to the Microsoft 365 security dashboard `https://security.microsoft.com` and login with Holly's global admin credentials, select **Microsoft Secure score** on the dashboard.
+Go to the Microsoft 365 security dashboard `https://security.microsoft.com` and login with Holly's global admin credentials given in lab environment details page, select **Microsoft Secure score** on the dashboard.

 2. At the top you can see Secure score highlights: